malawrence1020/TropicalWeatherBot/README.md

 I have not touched the python version in months, as Lucius is not suited to development in Python.
 See <a href="https://github.com/NecessarilyNess/Marina">here</a> for Lucius' sister, written in Python.
 Likewise, Lucius still lacks a help command.
 Maybe he can have one for Christmas.

 Happy belated birthday Matthew!

+### v8: I should probably update this - hello Swack!
+Yes I have been working on this, yes I am busy and have other things I should be doing.
+If you are from Swack, then hello, welcome to this shitshow!